PlatArs/PlatArs/README.md

 <h1 align="center" width="100"> Good day to You! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="40"></h1>

-* I'm Arsenii, a beginner data analyst
+* I'm Arsenii, a beginner data scientist
 * In the year 2020 I finished my education as Geophysicist
 * After graduation I was working in oil and gas industry in Schlumberger
 * In 2022 I started to study Python and DS, to expand my knowledge and abilities